Touring an apartment in-person

 Once you’re in the actual unit, it’s time to get down to business.
 You don’t want to be overly obsessive about the inspection, but don’t be afraid to poke around to see what works and what doesn’t.

 There are obvious things to look out for, such as poor carpet condition, marks on the walls, broken blinds, and scratched-up doors and moldings.
 But even if the floors, walls, blinds, and doors are in great condition, there could still be potential damage or issues hidden below the surface.
 After all, a professional carpet cleaning and a fresh coat of paint can disguise what lies underneath quite well.
-When you’re touring the apartment, here are a few things to look out for:

 • Any sign of pests—rodents, roaches, ants, etc.

-• Check for safe and functional electrical outlets.
+• Safe and functional electrical outlets.

-• Check for functioning smoke detectors.
+• Functioning smoke detectors.

-This way, you can simply take note of minor (non-maintenance) issues on your move-in inspection.
-These pre-existing issues would be things you wouldn’t want to be charged for when you move out (because you didn’t do them), such as nail polish on the bathroom floor, a stain on the carpet, etc.
+When you receive your official move-in inspection sheet on move-in day, you’ll spend a lot less time nitpicking the unit, as well as a lot less time waiting for maintenance to fix any issues during the first few weeks after move-in.
+Also, these pre-existing issues would be things you wouldn’t want to be charged for when you move out (because you didn’t do them), such as nail polish on the bathroom floor, a stain on the carpet, etc.

 Discover Your New Home